Justyn-M/language_memoriser/README.md

 ## Adding Additional Security & Automatic Server Run ##
+This section of the tutorial will outline the steps to add addtional security and automatic server running when the instance is turned on through the use of using gunicorn to make the flask server run as a production server and nginx as a reverse proxy to manage incoming traffic

 1) Go back to PuTTy & Run Commands: sudo yum update -y